AllyYL/casestudy/src/projects/bloom.md

 We also uncovered **hidden setup flows that professionals rarely mention explicitly**, such as: selecting or customizing avatar size and body measurements, as well as using pattern libraries.

 <span class="title">Action</span><br>
-We tested multiple layout configurations, including: A single combined panel (which became visually dense), modal input flows (which broke interaction flow), and a final split-screen model: CUI for intent-setting, GUI for live previews, sliders, and material libraries.
+We tested multiple layout configurations, including: a **single combined panel** (which became visually dense), **modal input flows** (which broke interaction flow), and a final **split-screen model**: CUI for intent-setting, GUI for live previews, sliders, and material libraries.

 We also embedded common setup actions (e.g. avatar presets, measurement tools) upfront in the flow.<br><br>